Back to All Guides

 • Safety glasses

-• Multimeter (optional, for element testing)
+• Multimeter (optional, for electrical testing)

 • Temperature gauge (optional)